lfost42/grafana-notes/k8s/cka/itkiddie.md

 `k get pv`
 `k describe pv`

 Step 2 - Clear existing claim.
 We can see that the PV has a RELEASED status as it has a claim from the previous PVC, we need to edit the PV to remove the claim reference.
-We can also see the PV has an empty storage class which we need to keep in mind for creating our PVC
+We can also see the PV has an empty storage class which we need to keep in mind for creating our PVC.
 `k edit pv mariadb-pv`

 We need to remove this section